Get Involved

 Why Row?

-• Enjoyment: Rowing combines technical expertise with fitness and crew spirit to produce the ultimateteam sport
+• Enjoyment: Rowing combines technical expertise with fitness and crew spirit to produce the ultimate team sport

 • Academic Benefits: Rowing can add both structure and a breath of fresh air to your day whether you’re a science or arts student.
-Believe it or not, rowers tend to be pretty smart people, and do well above average in tripos exams
+Believe it or not, rowers tend to be pretty smart people, and do well above average in Tripos exams

 • Health Benefits: Rowing will improve both your fitness and strength.